Ficool

 "Meanwhile, House Hunt's young heir, Aster Hunt, Champion of the Gladriel Life trials remains undefeated in the arenas, having recently crushed her latest challenger in a one-sided bout that lasted less than a minute.
 Experts predict she will dominate the upcoming tournament."

 Astra's lips curled slightly.
 Aster Hunt… huh.
 The young heir from House Hunt—One of the Royal Stewards of Alfhiem and the Masters of Artemis, the one of the legendary capitals of Alfhiem..the same house that eradicated my ancestors and people.....She was obviously strong, but he hadn't paid much attention before.
-Still, if she was undefeated stunning.
+Still, if she was undefeated and absolutely stunning.

 He shook his head and kept scrolling.